Have you ever thought of giving “am” to your baby? Learn about the benefits of rice water here.

-The health benefits of rice water or 'am' for babies
+- Benefits and drawbacks of rice water for babies

-According to the WHO, mothers should exclusively breastfeed their children for at least 6 months, starting from the first hour of life, so that newborns can receive the best nutrition for their growth and development.
+According to the World Health Organization (WHO), mothers should exclusively breastfeed their children for at least 6 months, starting from the first hour of life, so that newborns can receive the best nutrition for their growth and development.

 Without a doubt, breastmilk is still the best for babies, as it contains all of the nutrition that babies need for their development.
 Meanwhile, as there are mothers who are not able to breastfeed, the health agency advises exclusive formula milk feeding.

-Therefore, it is highly noted that rice water or "am" should not be used as an alternative for breastmilk, or formula milk.
+Therefore, while rice water has its benefits, it is highly noted that it should not be used as an alternative for breastmilk, or formula milk.
 The Department of Health (DOH) is reminding mothers not to give their babies rice water—as a substitute because it does not contain enough nutrients and minerals a growing baby needs.
 It lacks sodium as well as potassium, which are both very important minerals for your baby’s development.

 What is rice water?